 Note: This hike starts at the Pakim Pond lot which is further down the park road, called Shinns Road.
 Follow Shinns from the office and turn left onto Buzzard Hill Road to get to the parking lot.
-We didn't notice signs for Pakim until close to the pond.
+We didn’t notice signs for Pakim until close to the pond.
 If skipping the office, directly turn onto Buzzard Hill Road from Rt 72.

 Rest rooms: Inside the park office if open, or a porta-john in the lot.
 At the Pakim lot, restrooms and a porta-john.
 Composting toilet along the Mt.
 Misery Trail, at about 2.5 miles in.

 Hike Directions: Overview: WHITE (Mt Misery Trail) – RED (Cranberry Trail).
 The majority of this route in on WHITE, and only the last bit is on RED.

 0.0 – With the parking lot to your back, head left towards trail signs for WHITE/PINK/RED.

 0.1 – Signs for the trail split for Batona Trail (PINK) and Mt Misery Trail (WHITE), turn RIGHT onto Mt Misery Trail (WHITE).

 Cross over Pakim Pond on a boardwalk, with views of the pond.